 Those who get imprisoned may be eligible for parole.
 That means they could leave prison early or get released from custody.

-Note: The rules for parole conditions differ Northern Ireland, Scotland, and if you are a young offender.
+Note: The rules for parole conditions differ in Northern Ireland and in Scotland.
+Follow different rules to apply for parole if you are a young offender.

 What happens after you apply for parole and get released?
 The UK parole system keeps released prisoners under strict supervision.
 This situation is usually called being on probation or 'on licence'.

 Some prisoners might get transferred to an open prison instead.
 This is sometimes known as 'open conditions'.
 As a rule, open conditions have less security than closed prisons.
 In general, that means you will not get locked up in a cell.

 Note: If your case fails to meet the parole conditions the Parole Board will review it again within 2 years.

 There are two situations whereby you can apply for parole.
 If you have either:

 Note: Your sentence must be for at least 4 years to apply for parole.

 Prisoners can apply for fixed-term parole up to 6 months before their earliest release date.
-The prison offender supervisor can provide further information about release dates.
+The prison offender supervisor can provide further information on your parole eligibility date.

 Fill in a parole application form from the prison and hand it back to the supervisor.
 They will then create a file based on: